Mel Gibson, wife finalize divorce

 The actor's wife sued for divorce in April 2009, citing irreconcilable differences following Gibson's relationship with Oksana Grigorieva, with whom he has a 2-year-old daughter.

-The "Lethal Weapon" star pleaded no contest to misdemeanor battery following an altercation with Grigorieva in 2010, and was sentenced to three years' probation.
+The "Lethal Weapon" star pleaded no contest to misdemeanour battery following an altercation with Grigorieva in 2010, and was sentenced to three years' probation.

-He recently settled a custody battle with his former girlfriend, agreeing to pay Grigorieva $750,000 and share custody of their daughter.
+He recently settled a custody battle with his former girlfriend, agreeing to pay Grigorieva $750,000 (480,923.37 pounds) and share custody of their daughter.

 The Oscar winner's turbulent five years since his arrest and the anti-Semitic rant have tarnished his reputation and set back a remarkable career that had made him one of Hollywood's highest paid actors, directors and producers.